Banged to rights.

 Finckenauer conducted his own research by holding treatment groups vs control groups.
 The evidence now was overwhelming that the programme DID NOT WORK.
 More than that, the teenagers who went through the programme were more likely to get caught up in a life of crime.
 The damage it did to them psychologically tipped the vulnerable over the edge.
 In some instances, crime amongst participant groups increased as much as 28%.

 With rigorous research proving overwhelmingly that ‘Scared Straight’ didn’t work and even worse had the opposite effect to that desired, how did the authorities react?
 You’d expect them to instantly drop it but here’s the interesting thing.
 Cognitive dissonance kicked in.
-The top brass were so invested in it, they’d been doing it for years believing the data told them it was the right thing to do.
+The top brass were so invested in it as they’d been doing it for years.
+They believed the data told them it was the right thing to do.
 They couldn’t admit it had been a waste of time and money and worse still, was even having an adverse effect.
-So much of them and their reputation was invested in the programme, there was no way they were going to allow themselves to look like they had got it wrong.
+So much of them and their reputation was invested in the programme.
+There was no way they were going to allow themselves to look like they had got it wrong.
 That they had in fact been fooled by dodgy data and measuring techniques.

 Sad really and of course we’d never blindly follow false and misleading data in our own world, would we?